In this section

 When considering applications we

-• look at whether your work is being completed by qualified and experienced people
+• look at whether your work is being completed by qualified and experienced people and whether they will provide ’sign offs’ for the work.

-• check that your application shows a good understanding of the Building Act
+• check that your application shows a good understanding of the Building Act.

 • decide if we can be satisfied on reasonable grounds that your finished building work will likely meet the building code, or if it not then that it is unlikely to endanger people or any building on the same land or other property.

-If your application is refused you’ll be given the reason why.
+If your application is refused, you’ll be given the reason why.
 Depending on the findings, you may

 • be able to reapply with additional supporting, or